- Upcoming Ceremony Information for Graduates

 Doctoral students: You must have submitted and expect to successfully defend and complete all revisions to your dissertation by the deadline published for the summer term.

 Master’s students: Three requirements must be met.
-(1) At the end of this Spring semester, you must need no more than eight (8) units to complete your degree program.
+(1) At the end of this Spring semester, you must need no more than eight (8) units (12 units for graduates of the Teacher Education degree program) to complete your degree program.
 (2) You will complete your degree program during the Summer term.
 (3) You must be enrolled for the Summer semester.

 Students completing degrees in Spring should refer to the degree completion deadlines/timelines in the Academic Calendar and are not required to submit a Commencement Participation Petition.
 The deadlines below apply to students who anticipate graduating in the upcoming summer term and are requesting permission to participate in this year’s commencement ceremony.*

-Note that Commencement Participation Petitions require both the approval of the academic advisor as well as the school or program’s Dean/Director.
-Please allow sufficient time to obtain these signatures; absolutely no petitions will be accepted or reviewed if lacking the required signatures or received in Registrar’s Office after the Commencement Participation Petition deadline below.
+Note that Commencement Participation Petitions require both the approval of the academic advisor as well as the school or program’s Dean/Director before they can be considered by the Provost.
+Please allow sufficient time to obtain these approvals.
+No petitions received by the Registrar’s Office after the Commencement Participation Petition deadline below will be reviewed or approved.

 |N/A for 2020||Deadline for receipt of Commencement Participation Petitions.
 Submit completed (with required signatures) petitions to the Registrar’s Office by this date.|